 Step 4: Identify what skills you need to develop to beat your Game

-The Skill Triangle (Final) is a visual representation of what your top Skills should be in order to become the strongest Role in your Game.
+The Target Skill Triangle is a visual representation of what your top Skills should be in order to become the strongest Role in your Game.
 In order to figure out your Skill Triangle (Final), you must imagine the Top Master at what you want to do (your Role), and what Skills they are good at.

 Occasionally that Top Master already exists, and you just have to study closely what skills they have mastered.

 If your role is to become a great Visionary Product Leader, you can look at Steve Jobs or Elon Musk and see that they have the following skills: persuasion, innovation, design, user experience, branding, marketing, leadership, execution.

 Therefore, you can create a Target Talent Triangle that mimics that of Steve Jobs and/or Elon Musk.